An Achievable Scheme for the K-user Linear Computation Broadcast Channel

 \section{Proof of Lemma~\ref{lem:decompositionK}}

-We first redefine of the subspace in~\eqref{eq:compositionsubspace}.
-Given a ground set $\Tc$, for any two disjoint subsets $\Sc, \Lc$ from $\Tc$, we define,
+We first redefine the subspace in~\eqref{eq:compositionsubspace}.
+Given a ground set $\Tc$, for any two disjoint subsets $\Sc, \Lc$ from $\Tc$, we define

-where $\Um_{(\cdot)}$ is define in~\eqref{eq:intersectionandunionsubspaces}.
-When $\Sc$ or $\Lc$ only contain one element, we omit the parathesis for the sake of simplicity.
+where $\Um_{(\cdot)}$ is defined in~\eqref{eq:intersectionandunionsubspaces}.
+When $\Sc$ or $\Lc$ only contain one element, we omit the parenthesis for the sake of simplicity.
 That is, if $\Sc = \{k\}$, then it is equivalent to $\Um_{k(\Lc)}$.
 For example, $\Um_{(1,2)(3,4)}$ denotes a subspace spanned by both $\Um_{(1,2)}$ and $\Um_{(3,4)}$.
-Similarly, we extend the definition of basis in~\eqref{eq:basisdefinition} in this fashion.
+Similarly, we extend the definition of basis in~\eqref{eq:basisdefinition} in the same fashion.

 We use a graphical method as an aide of proof.
-Let $t$ be a integer, when $t=3$, $\{\Bm_{1(2,3)}, \Bm_{2(1,3)}, \Bm_{3(1,2)}\}$ are pairwise linear independent, that is, any two of them can derive the remaining one, as stated in Lemma~\ref{lem:decompositionK3}.
+Let $t$ be a integer, when $t=3$, $\{\Bm_{1(2,3)}, \Bm_{2(1,3)}, \Bm_{3(1,2)}\}$ are pairwise linearly independent, that is, any two of them can derive the remaining one, as stated in Lemma~\ref{lem:decompositionK3}.
 We can use a binary tree to represent such a linear dependency as shown in~\eqref{eq:lineardependency}.

-alternatively, \eqref{eq:lineardependency} states that if we know two leaf nodes, $\Bm_{1(2,3)}$ and $\Bm_{2(1,3)}$, then their parent node $\Bm_{3(1,2)}$ is known.
+Alternatively, \eqref{eq:lineardependency} states that if we know two leaf nodes, $\Bm_{1(2,3)}$ and $\Bm_{2(1,3)}$, then their parent node $\Bm_{3(1,2)}$ is known.